azurecitadel/azurecitadel/content/terraform/fundamentals/01-init.md

 1. Run `terraform version`

-    ```shell
+    ```bash
     terraform version
     ```

+    You may ignore any message saying that your Terraform version is out of date.

-    The cloud shell [container image](https://docs.microsoft.com/azure/cloud-shell/features) includes the terraform binary.
-In later labs you will see how to install the terraform binary for other scenarios.
+    The cloud shell [container image](https://docs.microsoft.com/azure/cloud-shell/features) includes the terraform binary and you cannot update it.

+    In later labs you will see how to install the terraform binary for other scenarios where you do have full control over the versions.

 1. Run `terraform init`

     This is the first of the key commands in the Terraform workflow.

-    ```shell
+    ```bash
     terraform init
     ```